 Former Chief of Staff: Sharon´s Disengagement a Disaster – July 6, 2006

-doctors.
-These people put Israel into a virtual spin, disconnected from
+counselors and spin doctors.
+These people put Israel into a virtual spin,

-reality, using a media spin campaign which is imploding before our eyes."
+disconnected from reality, using a media spin campaign which is imploding

 "There is no doubt that the Disengagement failed,” Yaalon said.
 The entire withdrawal and expulsion of 10,000 Jewish residents from Gaza and northern Samaria “was an internal Israeli game that ignored what's going on outside Israel.”
 The former Chief of Staff does not accept the argument that because polls have shown a broad section of the Israeli public wanted to leave Gaza, it was the right thing to do.
 "The Israeli public backed the disengagement because it was blinded and drugged and because it really wanted to free itself from the burden of the conflict and divide the land.
 But we have to understand that although we are trying to shake the Palestinians off our backs, they refuse to get off our backs and stab us instead.
 We shouldn't fool ourselves.
 We live in the Middle East.
 We cannot barricade ourselves behind walls and fences.
 There is no such thing as unilateralism.
 Even when we refuse to talk with our neighbors there is interaction with them.”